 DataSoft, Inc. was founded in California in 1980 by Patrick Ketchum, DataSoft started out porting games from arcade systems to the Atari 8-bit family of computers.

-Later on they took on other personal home computers like the Apple II, Commodore 64 and the Amiga.
+Later on DataSoft went on to take on other personal home computers, computers like the Apple II, Commodore 64 and the Amiga.